 When the terminal emulator starts you should see a window that looks a lot like the one shown in Figure 5.3.
 Depending on how your system is set up, the program might print a message first.
 After the message, you will see a line that has what is known as a prompt, which is a special character the program prints when it is ready for you to type a command.
 The cursor will be displayed just to the right of the prompt.
-The prompt in this example includes the name of the computer the emulator is running on and the name of the user who is running the emulator, followed by the actual prompt character, which is a dollar sign.
+The prompt in this example includes the name of the computer the emulator is running on and the name of the user who is running the emulator, followed by the actual prompt character, which is a "greater than" symbol.
 Again the string you see will be different, and may or may not have your computer name or user name; the main thing to look for is the last character on the line, which is the prompt character.
-Other common prompt characters are a percent sign or a "greater than" symbol.
+Other common prompt characters are a percent sign or a dollar sign.
 Whenever you see this symbol in the terminal window, with the cursor next to it, the terminal is ready and waiting for you to type a command.

-To see how the terminal emulator program works, type the letters 1s (lower case L followed by lower case S) and hit the return key.
+To see how the terminal emulator program works, type the letters dir and hit the return key.
 This tells the system to run a program that will list the contents of your home folder.
-If you open a Finder window you should see icons with these same names.
+If you open a File Explorer window you should see icons with these same names.